Triangulated categories of mixed motives: Descent in -fibred model categories

 is an isomorphism. \end{paragr}

 \begin{paragr} We shall say that a stable model category $\V$ is \emph{$\QQ$-linear} if all the objects of the triangulated category $\ho(\V)$ are uniquely divisible. \end{paragr}

 \begin{thm} Let $\V$ be a model category (resp. a stable model category, resp. a $\QQ$-linear stable model category), and denote by $\mathcal{S}$ the model category of simplicial sets (resp. the stable model category of $S^1$-spectra, resp. the $\QQ$-linear stable model category of complexes of $\QQ$-vector spaces).
 Denote by $\unit$ the unit object of the closed symmetric monoidal category $\ho(\mathcal{S})$.
+Then, for each object $E$ of $\ho(\V)$, there exists a unique continuous morphism of derivators